Stratification as a general variance reduction method for Markov chain Monte Carlo: Error Analysis of EMUS

+(We make a similar choice in our calculations in Section~\ref{sec: numerical results}, cf.\@ the natural stratification~\eqref{eq: biased dist in projection case}.)
 In some cases, biased distributions of this form may be much easier to sample than the target distribution.
 For example, suppose that the marginal $\pi_\theta$ of $\pi$ in $\theta$ were multimodal, but that the conditional distributions $\pi(\cdot \mid \theta = \theta_0)$ were unimodal or otherwise easy to sample for each fixed $\theta_0$.
 In that case, for $h$ sufficiently small, each biased distribution would be unimodal, hence easy to sample.
 (Recall that $h$ sets the diameters of the strata for the grid of bias functions defined in~\eqref{eq: uniform grid of strata}, so $h$ small means that the diameter of the support of $\eta_i$ is small.)

+\ignore{When stratifying only a low-dimensional function $\theta$, the biased distributions will typically have unbounded support, so the upper bound in Assumption~\ref{asm: dependence of iat on strata} will be infinite.
+However, when the marginal in $\theta$ is multimodal, but the conditionals are easy to sample, useful results similar to Assumption~\ref{asm: dependence of iat on strata} may hold.
+For example, when $\theta$ is a ``slow variable,'' $\theta(X^i_t)$ may reduce approximately to a Markov process of the same form as $X^i_t$.
+Let $X_t$ be the overdamped Langevin dynamics~\eqref{eq: overdamped langevin without reflection}.
+Define the free energy